General Mariano Alvarez: Municipal seal

+The seal of General Mariano Alvarez was officially adopted in 2006, by local resident Dr. Elias A. Alicaya, Jr. in 2006 to celebrate the 25th inauguration anniversary of the creation of the municipality.

 Education

 The General Mariano Alvarez Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.